ucla/ucla-wp-components-lib/README.md

-# UCLA FRACTAL Components Library
+# UCLA Web Components Library

-## This readme is for Developers and the Governance team.
+## This README is for Developers and the Governance team.

 This components library was built on the Fractal technology and is continually in development.